drinkjava2/Multiple-Columns-Tree/README.md

 3. Easy do Sql query/delete/insert operation, Sql is much shorter and simpler than first method
 4. Only need 1 table
 5. Fit all type database
-6. No take lots database space
+6. Does not take much database space

 Shortage:
 1. Hard to move nodes tree.
 Suitable for applications only often do increase/delete, very few moving nodes operations.